davidrtorres/8-Week-SQL-Challenge/Marketing_Data_Analytics_Study/Data_Analysis.md

 <br>
 <br>

-What is the total rental count for customer_id=1 for each category.
+### What is the total rental count for customer_id=1 for each category?
 I will limit the output to the top 5 catgories.
 We can see that for customer_id=1 the top 5 categories were Classics, Comedy, Drama, Sports and Action.
 Classics was the largest with 6 rentals.
 I also included the MAX() function which is used as a sort valuyes which are of equal value.
 In this case both Sports and Action have a value of 2, with MAX() we are able to see which rental_date is the more recent value.
 ```
 DROP TABLE IF EXISTS category_rental_counts;
 CREATE TEMP TABLE category_rental_counts AS